Sbethm/sarahmoosa/README.md

-# sarahmoosa
+# movieFight
-A portfolio that documents and displays my growth as a Web Developer.
+ An application that allows users to compare movies easily and view which "won" in specific categories